rahulteotia/ss-playhouse-app/README.md

 4. Once the above step is complete, please run ```npm start``` from the same location.

 You can now access the app from location [http://localhost:5556/](http://localhost:5556/)

+If you need to change the port on which application to run, please refer to webpack.config.js and search for port under devServer.